 Psychologists and Psychological Associates study the behavior, emotions, and thinking processes of humans to better understand their behavior.
 They are trained to assess, diagnose, and treat mental disorders by using individual, child, family, and group therapies.
 A Psychologist must have a PhD while a Psychological Associate is licensed at a Master’s Level.
 Psychologists may teach, conduct research, or serve as consultants or therapists.
 They may also serve as administrators of behavioral health programs.

 Psychologists may specialize in a particular area.
 For example, clinical psychologists and counseling psychologists may work with people who are experiencing emotional distress, medical and surgical patients, and chronically ill patients.
-Examples of other areas of specialization include community psychology, developmental psychology, research and social psychology.
+Examples of other areas of specialization include community psychology, developmental psychology, experimental (i.e. animal and human research) and social psychology.

 Psychologists may also work with students in schools to evaluate academic skills, learning aptitudes, social skills, self-help skills, personality and emotional development.
 School psychologists usually have a specific master’s degree in Education.
 They determine eligibility for special service programs and work directly with students or families to help solve conflicts and problems related to learning and adjustment.